PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Related Work

-\textbf{Subspace clustering based on spectral clustering.} Most subspace clustering approaches based on spectral clustering are solved by following two steps: (1) computing an affinity matrix, and (2) segmenting data points from the affinity matrix by applying spectral clustering.
-The key to the success of segmentation is the step of computing the affinity matrix.
+Most subspace clustering approaches based on spectral clustering consist of two phases: (i) computing an affinity matrix based on the nonzero coefficients that appear in the representation of each data point as a combination of other points, and (ii) segmenting data points from the computed affinity matrix by applying spectral clustering.
+The key to the success of segmentation is the phase of computing the affinity matrix.
 Therefore, many methods have been proposed to compute the affinity matrix.
-For example, Local Subspace Affinity (LSA) \cite{yan2006general} and Spectral Curvature Clustering (SCC) \cite{chen2009spectral} find neighborhoods based on the observation that a point and its $k$-nearest neighbors often belong to the same subspace.
-However, in these methods, the complexity of building the affinity matrix grows exponentially with the dimension number of the subspaces \cite{elhamifar2013sparse}.
-Recently, the self-expressive model which employs the self-expressive property in Eq. (\ref{equ:equ1}) has become the most popular one.
-In particular, SSC takes advantage of sparsity \cite{donoho2006most} by adopting the $\ell_{1}$ norm regularization on the coefficient vector has achieved high clustering performance.
-This idea has motivated many methods, such as the $\ell_{2}$ norm in Least Squares Regression (LSR) \cite{lu2012robust}, the nuclear norm in Low Rank Representation (LRR) \cite{liu2010robust}, the $\ell_{1}$ plus $\ell_{2}$ norm in Elastic net Subspace Clustering (EnSC) \cite{you2016oracle}, and the Frobenius norm in Efficient Dense Subspace Clustering (EDSC) \cite{ji2014efficient}.
-In practice, however, solving the $\ell_{p}$ norm minimization problem for large scale data may be prohibitive.
-Also, the memory complexity required becomes larger as the number of data increases.
+For example, local subspace affinity~\cite{yan2006general} and spectral curvature clustering (SCC)~\cite{chen2009spectral} find neighborhoods based on the observation that a point and its $k$-nearest neighbors often lie on the same subspace.
+However, the computational complexity of finding multi-way similarity in these methods grows exponentially with the number of subspace dimensions, motivating the use of a sampling strategy to lower the computational complexity~\cite{elhamifar2013sparse}.
+Recently, the self-expressive model, which employs the self-expressive property in Eq. (\ref{equ:equ1}), has become the most popular one.
+In particular, SSC takes advantage of sparsity~\cite{donoho2006most} by adopting $\ell_{1}$ norm regularization of the coefficient vector to achieve high clustering performance.
+This idea has motivated many methods, using the $\ell_{2}$ norm in least squares regression~\cite{lu2012robust}, the nuclear norm in low rank representation (LRR)~\cite{liu2010robust}, the $\ell_{1}$ plus $\ell_{2}$ norm in elastic net subspace clustering (EnSC)~\cite{you2016oracle}, and the Frobenius norm in efficient dense subspace clustering~\cite{ji2014efficient}.
+In practice, however, solving the $\ell_{p}$ norm minimization problem for large-scale data may be prohibitive.
+Also, the memory required becomes larger as the amount of data increases.